 Serotonin-norepinephrine reuptake inhibitors (SNRIs) are a family of antidepressant medications that affect the brain’s neurotransmitters serotonin and norepinephrine.
 For those with depression and anxiety, these medications can help with these conditions.
 However, there are different kinds of medication within the SNRI category that have different effects on the body.
+If you’re trying to compare SSRI and SNRI options to determine the right treatment path, understanding these differences is an important first step.

 What Is an SNRI?